 Guests can only stay for two nights at weekends.
 You must be present if you have invited guests to stay.

-Parties in halls of residence
+Parties and gatherings in halls of residence

-Parties may only be held only at weekends and must end by midnight.
+These events may only be held only at weekends and must end by midnight.

 A student shall immediately report to both the Campus Cleaning Services Manager and the member of the Residential Life Team responsible for the area any damage to or loss of property, fixtures, fittings or furnishings.